-We all know our dogs are brilliant but can they cure cancer too?
+We all know our pets are brilliant but can they cure cancer too?
 Well, in so many ways – yes!
-The fact is, if your dog has cancer there’s a good chance that you could both play a role in finding better ways to diagnose, treat and ultimately cure cancer in pets and people!
+The fact is, if your pet has cancer there’s a good chance that you could both play a role in finding better ways to diagnose, treat and ultimately cure cancer in pets and people!

 One way to help science get there is by participating in veterinary oncology clinical studies at institutions like Colorado State University’s Flint Animal Cancer Center, home of the One Cure initiative to find a cancer cure for pets and people.